tcpdump to Capture Packets on Android

 - Check PID:

-adb shell ps | grep <package-name>
+adb shell ps | grep <package-name>- e.g.,

 adb shell ps | grep com.facebook.stella